MMFakeBench: A Mixed-Source Multimodal Misinformation Detection Benchmark for LVLMs: Related Work

-\paragraph{Misinformation Detection.} Current misinformation detection approaches are mainly divided into two categories.
-The first is to check textural veracity.
-Earlier works focus on better-constructing features based on writing style~\cite{przybyla2020capturing}, sentiment~\cite{ghanem2021fakeflow}, user feedback~\cite{min2022divide}.
-Recent works utilize pre-trained language models~\cite{huang2022faking, zhang2023towards, lee2021towards} and their reasoning ability to assess the claim’s veracity.
-The second is to incorporate cross-modal features to detect semantic inconsistencies using contextual attention~\cite{qian2021hierarchical}, multi-view~\cite{ying2023bootstrapping}, causal reasoning~\cite{chen2023causal}, instruction tuning~\cite{qi2024sniffer,liu2024fakenewsgpt4}.
-However, those work each target at a single-source problem, and evaluations are conducted in constrained scenarios.
+\textbf{Misinformation Detection.} Current misinformation detection approaches are mainly divided into two categories.
+The first is to check textural veracity by constructing features based on writing style~\citep{przybyla2020capturing}, sentiment~\citep{ghanem2021fakeflow}, user feedback~\citep{min2022divide} and pre-trained language models~\citep{huang2022faking, zhang2023towards}.
+The second is to fuse cross-modal features to detect semantic inconsistencies.
+Previous works focus on devising attention-based modules~\citep{qian2021hierarchical,ying2023bootstrapping, wu2021multimodal} guided by diverse learning strategies~\citep{chen2023causal}.
+Recent works~\cite{shao2024detecting, qi2024sniffer,liu2024fakenewsgpt4} capitalize the VLMs which benefit from large-scale pre-training for reasoning context cues.
+However, these works target a single-source problem, and evaluations are conducted in constrained scenarios.
 Our work is the first to introduce a comprehensive benchmark for mixed-source multimodal misinformation detection.

-\paragraph{Large Vision-Language Models.} Large language models (LLMs) such as GPT-3~\cite{brown2020language} and Vicuna~\cite{chiang2023vicuna} have demonstrated remarkable performance on various linguistic tasks.
-Inspired by LLMs, models like LLaVA~\cite{liu2023visual} and MiniGPT-4~\cite{zhu2023minigpt} facilitate image-text feature alignment by leveraging visual instruction data for fine-tuning.
+\textbf{Large Vision-Language Models.} Large language models (LLMs) such as GPT-3~\citep{brown2020language} and Vicuna~\citep{chiang2023vicuna} have demonstrated remarkable performance on various linguistic tasks.
+Inspired by LLMs, models like LLaVA~\citep{liu2023visual} and MiniGPT-4~\citep{zhu2023minigpt} facilitate image-text feature alignment by leveraging visual instruction tuning.
 More recently, the evolution of LVLMs has driven advancements in creating diverse and high-quality multimodal instruction datasets.
-Models such as InstructBLIP~\cite{dai2023instructblip}, mPLUG-Owl~\cite{ye2023mplug,ye2023mplug2}, VILA~\cite{lin2023vila}, LLaVA-1.5~\cite{liu2023improved} exemplify these developments.
-In this paper, we explore the reasoning capabilities~\cite{zheng2023ddcot, zhang2024cocot} of LVLMs to address the challenge of mixed-source multimodal misinformation by integrating rationales, actions, and tool-use capabilities.
+Models such as InstructBLIP~\citep{dai2023instructblip}, mPLUG-Owl~\citep{ye2023mplug,ye2023mplug2}, LLaVA-1.5~\citep{liu2023improved} exemplify these developments.
+In this paper, we explore the reasoning capabilities~\citep{zheng2023ddcot, zhang2024cocot} of LVLMs to address the challenge of mixed-source multimodal misinformation by integrating reasoning, actions, and tool-use capabilities.